Stevenfavour/Linuxfundametal0/README29.md

 ![](/Img29/13.png)

-The image above show a successful release job
+The image above shows a successful release job

-In this project, we have been able to configure a workflow that uses github action to deploy application to a cloud platform (AWS) as well as configuring Releases that handles application versioning.
+In this project, we have been able to configure a workflow that uses github action to deploy the  application to a cloud platform (AWS) as well as configure Releases that handle application versioning.